-- 59 EFRAG, in its comment letter to the 2018 DP, suggested that the IASB should consider developing further guidance on what is in the control of the entity, which can be complex in practice.
-EFRAG also suggested considering making an assessment based on whether shareholders are making decisions as 'part of the entity' (as members of the entity's corporate governance structure) or whether they are distinct from the entity itself when making these decisions (as holders of a particular instrument). - Nevertheless, EFRAG highlights the difficulty and subjectivity of developing guidance on how to determine whether the shareholders are acting in their individual capacity or as part of the entity's operating and corporate governance processes.
-Any proposed factors should help preparers in reaching a conclusion on whether the shareholder's decision should be treated as a decision of the entity or of the shareholder, and the outcome should be clear. - Despite the subjectivity, EFRAG is supportive of the IASB's proposals because this will provide helpful guidance in making the assessment of whether shareholder decisions are treated as entity decisions.
+4259 EFRAG, in its comment letter to the 2018 DP, suggested that the IASB should consider developing further guidance on what is in the control of the entity, which can be complex in practice.
+EFRAG also suggestssuggested considering making an assessment based on whether shareholders are making decisions as 'part of the entity' (as members of the entity's corporate governance structure) or whether they are distinct from the entity itself when making these decisions (as holders of a particular instrument).

+- 4360 Nevertheless, EFRAG highlights the difficulty and subjectivity of developing guidance on how to determine whether the shareholders are acting in their individual capacity or as part of the entity's operating and corporate governance processes.
+Any proposed factors should help preparers in reaching a conclusion on whether the shareholder's decision should be treated as a decision of the entity or of the shareholder, and the outcome should be clear. - 44-EFRAG, at this stage, is unsure of the outcome of the four factors and will conduct testing to gather evidence on the impact of the factors. - Despite the subjectivity, EFRAG is supportive of the IASB's proposals because this will provide helpful guidance in making the assessment of whether shareholder decisions are treated as entity decisions.
 In addition, the assessment would depend on specific facts and circumstances, therefore, the guidance would allow entity-specific judgement while avoiding a more prescriptive approach.
-This view is supported by the feedback received from stakeholders, including results of the survey that EFRAG has conducted.

-In addition, EFRAG considers that paragraph 122 IAS 1, whereby an entity should disclose its significant accounting policies that have the most significant effect on the amounts recognised in the financial statements, would help provide transparency to users on the judgements made in making the assessment of whether a shareholder decision is treated as a decision of the entity.
+This view is supported by the feedback received from stakeholders, including results of the survey that EFRAG has conducted. - 4562 In addition, EFRAG considers that paragraph 122 IAS 1, whereby an entity should disclose its significant accounting policies that have the most significant effect on the amounts recognised in the financial statements, would help provide transparency to users on the judgements made in making the assessment of whether a shareholder decision is treated as a decision of the entity.